nthung1021/nthung1021/README.md

 I am a student studying at a university in Ho Chi Minh City, Vietnam, currently learning about Software Engineering.
 I like to develop software applications (web, mobile or desktop), I also like to develop a personal project about game, if I have free time :))

-* 🌍  I'm based in Ho Chi Minh City , Vietnam
+* 🌍  I'm living in Ho Chi Minh City , Vietnam
-* 🚀  I'm currently working on [a mobile app for sharing images among friends](http://(s)://github.com/hikawi/locket) (it is a group project)
+* 🚀  I'm not currently on any project so far, but I am trying to practise with small exercises
-* 🧠  I'm learning Java (for mobile app), Python - Django (for web app)
+* 🧠  I'm learning Javascript (for backend)
 * ⚡  I also like playing games, especially with my friends, but not much.
-I think it is a good way to know more about developing games, since I can learn about the ideas and design to make a great games.
+I think it is a good way to know more about developing games, since I can learn about the idea and design to make a great games.

 ### Skills